-weight(admin) Configured (or default) weight assigned to the real server. metric Internal counter used in debugging. remainder Internal counter used in debugging. reassign Total number of consecutive unacknowledged SYNchronize sequence numbers (SYNs) or Create Packet Data Protocol (PDP) requests since the last time the clear ip slb counters command was issued. retry Interval, in seconds, to wait between the detection of a failure on the real server and the next attempt to connect to the server. rate Maximum number of connections per second allowed on the real server. failconn threshold Maximum number of consecutive connection failures allowed before the real server is considered to have failed. failconn count Total number of consecutive connection failures since the last time the clear ip slb counters command was issued. failclient threshold Maximum number of unique client connection failures allowed before the real server is considered to have failed. failclient count Total number of unique client connection failures since the last time the clear ip slb counters command was issued. total conns established Total number of successful connection assignments since the last time the clear ip slb counters command was issued. total conn failures Total number of unsuccessful connection assignments since the last time the clear ip slb counters command was issued. server failures Total number of times this real server has been marked failed. hash count Total number of times the hash algorithm has been called. interface Type of interface.
+weight Weight assigned to the real server.
+The weight identifies the real server's capacity, relative to other real servers in the server farm.
+This value could be changed by DFP. weight(admin) Configured (or default) weight assigned to the real server. metric Internal counter used in debugging. remainder Internal counter used in debugging. reassign Total number of consecutive unacknowledged SYNchronize sequence numbers (SYNs) or Create Packet Data Protocol (PDP) requests since the last time the clear ip slb counters command was issued. retry Interval, in seconds, to wait between the detection of a failure on the real server and the next attempt to connect to the server. rate Maximum number of connections per second allowed on the real server. failconn threshold Maximum number of consecutive connection failures allowed before the real server is considered to have failed. failconn count Total number of consecutive connection failures since the last time the clear ip slb counters command was issued. failclient threshold Maximum number of unique client connection failures allowed before the real server is considered to have failed. failclient count Total number of unique client connection failures since the last time the clear ip slb counters command was issued. total conns established Total number of successful connection assignments since the last time the clear ip slb counters command was issued. total conn failures Total number of unsuccessful connection assignments since the last time the clear ip slb counters command was issued. server failures Total number of times this real server has been marked failed. hash count Total number of times the hash algorithm has been called. interface Type of interface.
 MAC MAC address of the firewall.

-Table 17 show ip slb reals detail Field Descriptions (continued)
+Table 16 show ip slb reals detail Field Descriptions (continued)